karatelabs/karate/README.md

 ## Reading Files

 Reading files is achieved using the `read` keyword.
 By default, the file is expected to be in the same folder (package) as the `*.feature` file.
-But you can prefix the name with `classpath:`.
+But you can prefix the name with `classpath:` in which case the 'root' folder would be `src/test/java` (assuing you are using the [recommended folder structure](#folder-structure)).

 Prefer `classpath:` when a file is expected to be heavily re-used all across your project.
 And yes, relative paths will work.